 Virginia Howard OAM BA, MA (Hons), Dip Ed, MAICD

 Virginia has a background in local government, charity administration and education.
 She served on Mosman Council for 16 years, including three years as Mayor and one year as Deputy Mayor.
-She is currently also the Chair of Dougherty Retirement Village and Care Home at Chatswood and a Director of Mosman Community Services.
-Virginia has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and was Director of Community Relations at Queenwood School and Executive Director of the Wenona Foundation.
+She is currently also the Chair of Dougherty Retirement Village and Care Home at Chatswood.
+Virginia was previously the Executive Director of the Wenona Foundation and has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and was Director of Community Relations at Queenwood School.
 Virginia was awarded North Shore 2018 Local Woman of the Year for her work with Taldumande, and in 2019 Virginia received the Order of Australia award.

 Dr Susan Gosling BSc, MA, PhD, GDipEM GAICD